saphir-travel/documentation/contenu/administration/maintenir/domain_names.rst

 .. image:: domain_names/website-settings.png
    :align: center
-   :alt: Configuring https://www.example.com as the Domain of the website
+   :alt: Configuring https://www.example.com as the Domain of the websit

 .. warning::
    Mapping your domain name with your Odoo website prevents Google from indexing both your custom